-This is the question that generates more confused Mumsnet threads than almost any other.
+This is the question that comes up more than almost any other when parents first start researching prep school admissions.
 And honestly?
 The confusion is understandable.
 The two paths look similar on the surface but they're fundamentally different commitments — and choosing between them before you fully understand both is how families end up missing deadlines.

 The 11+ route leads to senior school at Year 7.
 The 13+ route adds two more years at prep school, with the red badge marking the Year 5 registration deadline — the most commonly missed date in the whole process.